George W. Bush

 George Walker Bush

-United States President from 2001-09, and former minority owner of the Texas Rangers from 1989-1998, George Walker Bush is the eldest son of United States President George Herbert Walker Bush.
+George W. Bush was United States President from 2001-2009, and minority owner of the Texas Rangers from 1989-1998.
+He is the eldest son of United States President George Herbert Walker Bush.
 Bush was often seen as the public face of the Rangers ownership group.
-His political connections and acumen helped the Rangers land public funding for the The Ballpark at Arlington, which is now known as Ameriquest Field.
+His political connections and acumen helped the Rangers land public funding for building The Ballpark at Arlington, which is now known as Ameriquest Field.
 He was the governor of Texas from 1995 to 2001, and was elected the 43rd President of the United States in 2000.
 He was reelected to a second term in 2004.

 It has been said that he once angled for the position of Commissioner of Baseball.